-IF YOU NEED TO BORROW, tapping into your home’s value can be one of the cheaper options.
-The interest rate will tend to be low, because the loan is secured by your house, though the interest on home equity loans is no longer tax-deductible, thanks to the 2017 tax law, unless the loan was used to buy, build or substantially improve a first or second home.
+IF YOU NEED A LOAN, tapping into your home’s value can be one of the cheaper options.
+The interest rate will tend to be low, because the loan is secured by your house.
+Be warned: The interest on home equity loans is no longer tax-deductible, thanks to 2017’s tax law, unless the loan is used to buy, build or substantially improve a first or second home.

 What sort of loan should you take out?
 You can choose between a home equity loan and a home equity line of credit.
 In terms of the interest rate, it’s similar to choosing between a fixed-rate and an adjustable-rate mortgage.